eme-hache/fresh-coffee/README.md

 ## Prisma commands

+Commands used to start up project database.
+Previuosly...

--To syncrhonize main database with models use '''npx prisma migrate dev''' -To delete all inserted data in dev mode use '''npx prisma migrate reset''' -To see each database tables in web browser use '''npx prisma studio'''
+-To syncrhonize main database with models use '''npx prisma migrate dev''' -To delete all inserted data in dev mode use '''npx prisma migrate reset''' -To see each database tables in web browser use '''npx prisma studio''' -To seed the database use '''npx prisma db seed'''

 ## Learn More